Disability

 You can make changes to your home or get equipment to help you with day-to-day tasks and activities.
 This can be important to your wellbeing and quality of life.

-There are grants available to help pay for adaptations and equipment to make life easier around your home.
+There are grants available to help pay for changes to your home (adaptations) and equipment to help you live independently and comfortably at home for longer

 Tips on how to stay active at home including chair-based exercise, strength and balance exercise and aerobics.